2022 Hong Kong Election Committee (constituency) by-election: Candidates and campaign

 Three candidates, Shang, William Wong, and Lee, had experience in technology industry, which media said is in line with the government's priority in technology and innovation.

 Both Shang and Wong was alleged to have failed to submit signed consent forms from the supporter mentioned in election advertisements within the legal timeframe, therefore suspected of breaking election regulations.
 Shang admitted the late submission, while Wong repeatedly denied to comment on the possible penalties.

 With a limited electorate base, candidates were said to have done little to engage the public during campaigning.

 Result

 The result was announced an hour after the conclusion of voting.
 Chan Wing-kwong received the most votes, succeeding party colleague Horace Cheung.
 Shang and William Wong were also elected as independents.
 Lee failed to hold the FTU seat left by Alice Mak, and was the second electoral defeat in four days after the NPC election, which FTU expressed regret.
 NPP gained one seat and remained the fourth-largest party in the Legislative Council.

-Media reported the Chinese Government did not "bless" (or support in secret) any candidates in this election, and the defeat was the show of dismay by the business groups over FTU's pro-labour staunch stance.
+Media reported the Chinese Government did not "bless" (or support in secret) any candidates in this election, and the defeat was the show of dismay by the business groups over FTU's staunch pro-labour stance.